Amsterdam/signals-frontend/docs/general/fixtures.md

 ## Intro

+NOTE: This is a living document, renames still have to be done.

 You could obtain `SIA_TOKEN` from your `Local Storage` after you logged in into `SIA` with your `ADW account`.

 Set `$SIA_TOKEN`: